 Rather than promoting United Colors of Benetton, he used the company’s brand and reputation.
 It was a great platform for showing photos designed to address societal problems.

 Kathrine Switzer was 20 years old when she decided to run the Boston Marathon.
 Roberta Gibb had gatecrashed and finished the race the Previous April.
-In 1967, Kathrine had a number.
+In 1967, Kathrine had a number and became the first woman to officially run the race.

 At the time, it was an all-male race.
 Women were not allowed to run, and organizers always ridiculed them.
 No one believed fragile women could finish it.